jmariscal-harana/dummy-problems/README.md

 |             	| 10           	|        1.0     	|      0.962      	|
 | **TinyViT** 	| 100          	|       0.997    	|      0.998    	|
 |             	| 1000         	|        1.0      	|       1.0      	|
 *Not feasible due to computational limitations.

 For SVM models, when training on smaller images (e.g. 32x32) and larger datasets (e.g. 1000), the testing accuracy improves drastically.
-An issue with the original image size is that images are flattened into very high-dimensional but sparse vectors (i.e. 128*128 = 16384 dimensions), which can lead to poor SVM performance due to the curse of dimensionality.
+An issue with the original image size is that images are flattened into very high-dimensional (but sparse) vectors (i.e. 128*128 = 16384 dimensions), which can lead to poor SVM performance due to the curse of dimensionality.

+The CNN model struggles with smaller dataset sizes, but performs well for the largest dataset.
+The TinyViT model performs well even for smaller datasets.
+This difference probably stems from the differences in their initial weights: whereas the CNN is randomly initialised and trained from scratch, TinyViT was pre-trained on ImageNet, so it had already learnt meaningful image features.

 ## Reproducing results
 Due to the randomness of the data generator, approximate results can be obtained by running `notebooks/synthetic_data_generation.ipynb` to generate a test dataset and `notebooks/classifier_benchmark.ipynb` to test the models.
 Note that the second notebook has been generated to facilitate the process of reproducing the results.
 The original code can be found in `dummy_problems/models/core.py`.